MathiasStadler/rust_test_coverage/Advanced_Rust_testing.md

 info: checking for self-update
 ```

-## install to the last NIGHTLY VERSION
+## Install to the last NIGHTLY VERSION

 - command